Joinesty/nullafi-node-sdk/README.md

 Getting Started
 ---------------

-To get started with the SDK, get a API Key from the Configuration page of your app in the [Settings Page - API Key][settings-api-key].
+To get started with the SDK, get an API Key from the Configuration page of your app in the [Settings Page - API Key][settings-api-key].
 You can use this token to make calls for your own Nullafi account.